 Chile’s impeccable night sky has drawn interest from the international scientific community for more than a century.
 As far back as the 1800s, astronomers from the United States and Europe set out on scientific expeditions to the South American country and helped establish a handful of local astronomical observatories in the region.

 In the 1960s, the University of Chile and the US National Science Foundation (NSF) joined forces with the Association for Universities for Research in Astronomy (AURA) to establish the Cerro Tololo Inter-American Observatory (CTIO).
 This complex of astronomical telescopes and instruments, built in the mountains that skirt the southern edge the Atacama, became Chile’s first large, international observatory.
-Shortly after, the European Space Observatory (ESO) built the La Silla Observatory, one of several sites it now operates in the country.
+Shortly after, the European Southern Observatory (ESO) built the La Silla Observatory, one of several sites it now operates in the country.

 The building boom of observatories that started almost six decades ago is still ongoing today.
 “The development of astronomy in Chile over the last few decades has been really exponential,” Treister says.
 “We are very well connected with institutes worldwide, mostly those in the US, Europe and Asia.”